Dylan Thomas: London, 1933–1939

-The following year, in September 1935, Thomas met Vernon Watkins, thus beginning a lifelong friendship.
-Thomas introduced Watkins, working at Lloyds Bank at the time, to his friends, now known as The Kardomah Gang.
-In those days, Thomas used to frequent the cinema on Mondays with Tom Warner who, like Watkins, had recently suffered a nervous breakdown.
-After these trips, Warner would bring Thomas back for supper with his aunt.
-On one occasion, when she served him a boiled egg, she had to cut its top off for him, as Thomas did not know how to do this.
-This was because his mother had done it for him all his life, an example of her coddling him.
-Years later, his wife Caitlin would still have to prepare his eggs for him.
+From 1933 onwards, poet Victor Neuburg edited a section called "The Poet's Corner" in a British newspaper, the Sunday Referee.
+Here he encouraged new talent by awarding weekly prizes.
+One prize went to the then-unknown Thomas, and the publisher of the Sunday Referee sponsored and Neuburg arranged for the publication of Thomas's first book, 18 Poems, in December 1934.
+The anthology was published by Fortune Press, in part a vanity publisher that did not pay its writers and expected them to buy a certain number of copies themselves.
+18 Poems was noted for its visionary qualities which led to critic Desmond Hawkins writing that the work was "the sort of bomb that bursts no more than once in three years".
+The volume was critically acclaimed, netting him new admirers from the London poetry world, including Edith Sitwell and Edwin Muir.
+When "Light breaks where no sun shines" appeared in The Listener in 1934, it caught the attention of three senior figures in literary London, T. S. Eliot, Geoffrey Grigson and Stephen Spender.

 In December 1935, Thomas contributed the poem "The Hand That Signed the Paper" to Issue 18 of the bi-monthly New Verse.
 In 1936, his next collection Twenty-five Poems, published by J. M. Dent, also received much critical praise.
 Two years later, in 1938, Thomas won the Oscar Blumenthal Prize for Poetry; it was also the year in which New Directions offered to be his publisher in the United States.
 In all, he wrote half his poems while living at Cwmdonkin Drive before moving to London.
-It was the time that Thomas's reputation for heavy drinking developed.
+During this time Thomas's reputation for heavy drinking developed.

 By the late 1930s, Thomas was embraced as the "poetic herald" for a group of English poets, the New Apocalyptics.
 Thomas refused to align himself with them and declined to sign their manifesto.
 He later stated that he believed they were "intellectual muckpots leaning on a theory".
 Despite this, many of the group, including Henry Treece, modelled their work on Thomas's.

-During the politically charged atmosphere of the 1930s, Thomas's sympathies were very much with the radical left, to the point of holding close links with the communists, as well as decidedly pacifist and anti-fascist.
+In the politically charged atmosphere of the 1930s Thomas's sympathies were very much with the radical left, to the point of his holding close links with the communists; he was also decidedly pacifist and anti-fascist.
 He was a supporter of the left-wing No More War Movement and boasted about participating in demonstrations against the British Union of Fascists.
 Bert Trick has provided an extensive account of an Oswald Mosley rally in the Plaza cinema in Swansea in July 1933 that he and Thomas attended.